 Leaving the car behind means saving on gas and avoiding parking headaches, not to mention easing congestion and reducing emissions, which will go a long way toward keeping this region pristine and green for the next 100 years.

 The Columbia Gorge Express will transport visitors from the Gateway Transit Center in Portland to Multnomah Falls and Rooster Rock State Park for just $5 round-trip.
-The bus service departs Gateway 12 times each day Friday through Sunday from late May until the end of September.
 Cyclists can even get aboard, with three bike spaces on each bus.

 Looking for a longer gorge tour?
-Gray Line Tours just rolled out a brand-new half-day luxury coach tour to the gorge, for a round-trip fare of $56 to and from downtown Portland.
+Gray Line Tours offers a half-day luxury coach tour to the gorge, for a round-trip fare of $56 to and from downtown Portland.
 The four-and-a-half-hour tour stops at Latourell Falls, Multnomah Falls and Lodge and the Bonneville Dam and fish ladder, a national historic site in the heart of the gorge.
-Tours run daily June 12 through Sept.
-6, 2016.

 America’s Hub World Tours offers a guided Mt.
 Hood loop tour, half- or full-day gorge tour and a special wine-lovers gorge tour year-round, with pre-arranged pickups and drop-offs from downtown Portland.
 The full-day tour covers each of the Gray Line’s stops, plus more at Timberline Lodge, Crown Point Vista House and Hood River, where visitors can explore before hopping on for the return trip.